Van Horn Mansion

 William Van Horn, son of Daniel, built a house to rival his grandfather, James Sr..
 William was a farmer with property along Stone Road in Hartland, and his home has been maintained as a residential house to this day. (pictured above)

-Ghost Tales
+Ghost Legends

 Former death theories include: